 Know that Amazon gathers a huge amount of information about its customers.
 To name a few this includes an individual’s:

 To access your target audience, ensure that you include your Target Audience Keywords.
 Say, for instance, if you are selling Men’s perfumes, set the target as “Men.”

-Bullet points is one of the best ways to describe a product more creatively and let potential shoppers know how unique your product is and why should they buy it.
+Bullet points are one of the best ways to describe a product more creatively and let potential shoppers know how unique your product is and why should they buy it.
 They are a great way to re-introduce your search terms/keywords.

 The keywords you have researched, and something that you couldn’t add in your product title, goes in your bullet section.